Australian owlet-nightjar: Roosting

 Australian owlet-nightjars prefer roosting in tree hollows that are closer to the ground and in areas of trees with lots of other cavities.
-On average they move between roost sites over a distance of about 300m every 9 days and in one study used between 2-6 different cavities over a 6 month period.
-The same study found that Australian owlet-nightjars tended to roost alone and favoured Stringybark and Manna Gum.
-They were also found in Yellow Box, Red Gum, Apple Box, and two dead Eucalyptus trees that could not be identified to species.
+On average they move between roost sites over a distance of about 300 m every nine days and in one study used between two and six different cavities over a six month period.
+The same study found that Australian owlet-nightjars tended to roost alone and favoured stringybark and manna gum.
+They were also found in yellow box, red gum, apple box, and two dead Eucalyptus trees that could not be identified to species.
 Cavity choice is essential as Australian owlet-nightjars spend more than half their time roosting.
-It is still unknown why Australian owlet-nightjars use hollows to roost as many related species roost in the open on tree limbs or on the ground.
-Some hypotheses are predation and ectoparasite avoidance based on similar behaviour in bats, but further research is needed.
+It is still unknown why Australian owlet-nightjars use hollows to roost, as many related species roost in the open on tree limbs or on the ground.
+Some hypotheses are predation and ectoparasite avoidance, based on similar behaviour in bats, but further research is needed.

 Normally Australian owlet-nightjars roost in tree hollows and snags but there are records of them roosting in man-made structures like forestry boom gates in Tasmania.
 These gates are used to restrict access to private and crown land and when opened occasionally flush Australian owlet-nightjars that were roosting inside.
-They have also been found roosting in roof cavities andchimneys.
+They have also been found roosting in roof cavities and chimneys.